35percent/11tystarter/src/posts/aylesbury-phase-2b-notting-hill-genesis-try-again.md

 #### No houses

-There will also be no houses on Phase 2B, although the number of maisonettes will be greater than that required by policy (20% against 17%) \[REF].
+There will also be no houses on Phase 2B, although the number of maisonettes will be greater than that required by policy (20% against 17%) \[REF - DAS Pt 1; PS].

-This is a significant departure from the now discarded Aylesbury Area Action Plan (AAAP), which emphasised the benfits of houses as a type of family home.
+This is a significant departure from the now discarded Aylesbury Area Action Plan 2010 (AAAP), which emphasised the benfits of houses as a type of family home.
+The AAAP defines them as a *'self contained residential dwelling.
+Houses can be detached, semi detached or terraced'* [^1] and promised that nearly a quarter of the new homes would be houses, saying *'We will respond, for example, to the needs of families...........23% of new homes will be houses with access to gardens'* [^2].

+The AAAP notes that *'Increasing the proportion of homes suitable for families was a key concern which local residents raised during consultation'* and *'Providing a high proportion of houses will enable more households to have their own front doors which open onto the street and will also help minimise common parts.
+This will increase street level activity and will reduce many of the problems associated with higher density living.
+It also reduces the management costs for residents'* [^3].